YexuanXiao/cppwinrtplus/nuget/readme.md

 | CppWinRTEnableDefaultPrivateFalse | true \| *false | Indicates whether this project uses C++/WinRT optimized default for copying binaries to the output directory |
 \*Default value

 To customize common C++/WinRT project properties:
 * right-click the project node
 * expand the Common Properties item
 * select the C++/WinRT property page

+You can prevent unnecessary namespaces from being generated, such as, by adding a CppWinRT.config file to the solution directory.
+Since some modules are very large, this can effectively reduce compilation time.

 The format of the configuration file is: